karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 layout: post
 title: World Statistics Exercise
 category: [clojure]
-tags: [clojure, clojurescript, repl, graphics, vega, bulma, kixi,fullstack, re-frame, reagent, data, web, programming]
+tags: [clojure, clojurescript, repl, graphics, vega, bulma, kixi,full-stack, re-frame, reagent, data, web, programming]
 date: 2021-01-19
 ---

 ![World Statistics App](/img/2021-01-19-world-statistics-exercise_img_1.png)

-*World Statistics App.*
+*World Statistics App with the choropleth map using the Vega library.*

 ### Introduction

 After implementing my web-store exercise using six languages (Clojure, Python, Javascript, Java, Go, and Kotlin) and with 5 data stores (CSV, DynamoDB, Azure Tables, PostgreSQL, and Datomic, read more about in my blog posts, e.g. [Five Languages - Five Stories]({% post_url 2018-11-19-five-languages-five-stories %}) ) I was pretty much fed up with that exercise.
 I wanted to do something totally different.
 But what?
 I spent quite a lot of time figuring out what to do.
 I was dreaming to do something with [Finnish Open data](https://www.avoindata.fi/fi) that could benefit the general public.
 I was browsing the Finnish Open data but couldn't figure out anything useful that would contain a lot of data points.
 Then I decided to take a look at the [World Bank Open data](https://data.worldbank.org/).
 Just out of curiosity I downloaded various metrics between the years 2002-2017, some 150.000 data points altogether.
 Then I just started to experiment with the data using the Clojure REPL - a great tool for studying and experimenting with data.
-Little by little a new exercise was formed in my head: Implement a full-stack app using Clojure and ClojureScript to filter and enrich the data and visualize the data sets using a frontend.
+Little by little a new exercise was formed in my head: Implement a full stack app using Clojure and ClojureScript to filter and enrich the data and visualize the data sets using a frontend.
 This blog post depicts the story of this exercise.

 The application source can be found in my [Github clojure repo](https://github.com/karimarttila/clojure) in directory [statistics/worldstat](https://github.com/karimarttila/clojure/tree/master/statistics/worldstat).
 The application is live in [Heroku](https://km-worldstat.herokuapp.com/worldstat/index.html) (as long as the Heroku free tier dyno hours have not run out).
 NOTE: If there are still dyno hours and no-one has used the app for some time you may need to wait for a while for Heroku to start the app.
 Since the app is running in the free tier there might be other aspects as well that may impact using the app (max connections etc.)